ReallyJoshWright/pyqt6_recipe_book/README.md

 ## Instructions
 - Clone the repo
 - Create a config.ini in the config directory
+- Use config/recipe.sql to create a database table
 - Run: python main.py

 ## Example config.ini